-Its the year 2020 the Covid-19 pandemic has hitted globally, many people have found themselves uprooted from their usual daily commuting to work, office banters, Xmas do's, friendships but mostly the face to face human contact!
+It's the year 2020 the Covid-19 pandemic has hit globally, many people have found themselves uprooted from their usual daily commuting to work, office banters, Xmas do's, friendships but mostly the face-to-face human contact!
 When the UK went into their first lockdown our routines suddenly changed, so did our sense of space as our worlds shrunk to the confines of our homes.
 It also messed with our sense of time, with the monotony of our days making them feel longer.
 Instead of sitting through tedious boardroom meetings or labouring over lengthy tasks in our manager’s line of breathing down our neck many of us found ourselves working more flexibly, juggling between tasks at a faster rate thanks to the sudden merging of our work and home lives and the increased autonomy it affords us, thank you ZOOM!

 Studies have indicated that during periods of ongoing stress and anxiety, the brain’s prefrontal cortex (responsible for our ability to focus on tasks) is significantly weakened.
 But a recent report from the American management consulting firm Boston Consulting Group found that 75% of employees reported being able to maintain or even improve productivity levels in certain tasks during the first months of the pandemic.